zpscofield/mosaic-webbpsf/README.md

 # Yonsei Observable UNiverse Group (YOUNG) STPSF Modeling

-A streamlined implementation of the STPSF simulation for JWST mosaic images, intended to be used for weak gravitational lensing analysis.
+A streamlined implementation of the STPSF simulation for JWST mosaic images.

+Note: This project is not affiliated with the original authors of STPSF.

 ## What this WebbPSF implementation does